JadedPigeon/Zudoku/README.md

 17. Added a count for each existing number that updates when new numbers are added/erased to the board, or a new game starts
 18. Fixed bug with dupe detection
 19. Alert user if they try to enter a number they already have 9 of on the board
+20. Added completion time to congratulations pop up
+21. to do

 # To-do
 - Consider if I can even actually implement a note system